odoo/documentation/content/applications/finance/accounting/get_started/avg_price_valuation.rst

 valuation <inventory/avg_price/leaving_inventory>`.

 .. note::
    This document addresses a specific use case for theoretical purposes.
-Navigate :ref:`here
-   <inventory/inventory_valuation_config>` for instructions on how to set up and use |AVCO| in Odoo.
+For instructions on how to set up and use |AVCO|, refer to the :doc:`inventory valuation configuration
+   <../../../inventory_and_mrp/inventory/management/reporting/inventory_valuation_config>`
+   doc.

 .. seealso::
-   - :ref:`Using inventory valuation <inventory/reporting/using_inventory_val>`
+   - :doc:`Using inventory valuation
+     <../../../inventory_and_mrp/inventory/management/reporting/using_inventory_valuation>`
    - :ref:`Other inventory valuation methods <inventory/inventory_valuation_config/costing_methods>`

 Configuration